tentone/syncinput/README.md

 - Skip the need to process out of sync browser callbacks.
 - Multi-browser support, compatible with mobile devices and and touchscreen events.
 - Currently supports input from: Mouse, Keyboard, Gamepad, Touchscreen
+- Detailed API docs available on the docs folder of the project.

 ### Download
  - For direct usage in the browser get the [minified (9kb)](https://raw.githubusercontent.com/tentone/syncinput/master/build/syncinput.min.js) version or as a module [module (28kb)](https://raw.githubusercontent.com/tentone/syncinput/master/build/syncinput.module.js).